 Today, I’m starting with the first thing that goes on after a shower – deodorant.
 Like many of us, when I started using it as a pre-teen, I just used what my mom brought home, which was the brand she’d been using since she was a pre-teen.
 As an adult, I based my choices around the ad campaigns that I liked.
 (Very discriminating standards, as you can tell…) Now that I was coming at it from a health perspective (both of my health and the health of bunnies, guinea pigs, and mice, on whom many body products are tested), I was looking at it through a different lens.
 Now I needed a product without animal ingredients, animal testing, aluminum, parabens, petrochemicals, phthalates, and propylene glycol.
 This also meant I’d be moving from antiperspirant to deodorant.
 I didn’t relish the thought, honestly.
 I liked feeling dry all day.
 And pit stains?
 Not cute.
 Still, I was up for the challenge.

 I tried brand after brand of natural deodorants on the shelves of my natural food store.
 The results?
 Not pretty.
-Finally, I heard about a brand called Lavanila.
-It’s a natural deodorant sold at Sephora and it got rave reviews.
+Finally, I heard about Lavanila Deodorant.
+It’s a natural deodorant, and it got rave reviews.
 The ingredient list, which starts with aloe juice, looked good.
 They don’t use ingredients that were tested on animals, and the final product is not tested on animals.
 There was only one small problem – the cost.
 While I was used to spending a few dollars on my deodorant, Lavanila costs $18.
+(Updated to add: Lavanila Deodorant is now available online for $14.)
 This seemed ridiculously steep for something I was just going to rub on my armpits everyday.
 But I bit the bullet, paid the 18 bucks, and gloriously, it worked.
 At the end of the day, I was still smelling fresh and clean.
 (It didn’t keep me dry, but it’s a deodorant, not an antiperspirant.)

 As I was nearing the end of my roll, a friend mentioned to me that she makes her own deodorant using coconut oil, corn starch or arrowroot powder, and baking soda.
 I was intrigued but unsure.
 Would it work?
 Did I want to make something else in my life from scratch?
 Still, my friend said she’d been doing it for a year with great results and that one batch lasts a long time.
 I had all of the ingredients in my kitchen already, and so one afternoon I took the leap.